-The concept of ecological recovery can be difficult: specifically, how to define and measure it.
-A commonly used definition, the "return to conditions as they were before the spill," is neither practical nor ecologically realistic for dynamic intertidal systems such as those in Prince William Sound, Alaska.
+Ecological recovery can be difficult to define and measure.
+A commonly used definition, the "return to conditions as they were before the spill," is not realistic for dynamic intertidal systems such as those in Prince William Sound, Alaska.

 Measuring Recovery After the Exxon Valdez

-In our monitoring program, we studied features that reflect recovery of particular portions of the ecosystem that were directly affected by oil and cleanup in the wake of the Exxon Valdez spill.
+In NOAA's monitoring program, we studied features that reflect recovery of particular portions of the ecosystem that were directly affected by oil and cleanup in the wake of the Exxon Valdez spill.